-Charleston is the first city that stole my heart.
+Charleston is the first city that stole my heart… the first place I fell in love.
 I was 9, on a South Carolina history field trip, and riding the boat to Fort Sumter.
-I knew at that moment that I would do everything in my power to have that feeling again…wind in my hair, salty air on my lips…freedom….Nevermind I was with 50 or so other 3rd graders, in my mind, I was on my own.
+I knew at that moment that I would do everything in my power to have that feeling again… wind in my hair, salty air on my lips… freedom… Never-mind I was with 50 or so other 3rd graders, in my mind, I was on my own.

 Charleston was also the city I escaped to when I ran away from home at 15.
 For three glorious days in June, I was a beach bum in Isle of Palms.
 I read books and swam in the ocean and my hotel’s pool.
 Then I decided to return home before my absence was noticed.
 Once again, Charleston represented freedom.

 Charleston was also the first place I had my heart broken.
 No, not by some boy, [although that did come later], but by a school.
-I had an athletic/academic scholarship to College of Charleston to play volleyball, but when I got hurt playing softball my senior year of high school, they took it back.
+I had an athletic/academic scholarship to College of Charleston to play volleyball, but when I got hurt playing softball my senior year of high school, they rescinded it.
 I still wonder what my life would be like if I had gone to CofC instead of Erskine.
-There’s a good chance that ever single aspect of my life would be different than it is now.
+There’s a good chance that every single aspect of my life would be different than it is now.

 Charleston is also the one place I return to at least yearly, if not more often.
 Whenever my energy level is flailing, I return to Charleston, or at least to the beaches nearby.
 Sun and salt water heal me faster than nearly anything else on the planet.